 Who: Monica “Photon” Rambeau (also “Captain Marvel”) Why she’s amazing: Does Monica need to remind you that she once was on the Avengers?
 She can kick ass on a team and lead them well.
 She is also a good friend to Firestar, Hellcat, and Black Cat.
 Where to read about her: Warren Ellis’ Nextwave and most recently, in Marvel Divas, a very poorly named series.
+(Since this review was posted, Warren Ellis was outed as an abuser.
+As comic books are a collective effort, this review will remain live, but I cannot in good faith recommend purchasing this book or other works by this person.)
 My comic reviews featuring Monica.

 Who: Frau Totenkinder Why she’s amazing: Frau Totenkinder is more devious than her aged-appearance lets on.
 She’s a witch, a very powerful one, and she surprisingly nonchalant about it.
 Frau Totenkinder will appear in more than one of your favorite Fables.
 Where to read about her: My favorite Frau Totenkinder stories are in Fables: 1001 Nights of Snowfall, but you can also find her in the regular Fables series also by Bill Willingham.